An Introduction To The Bladeless Lasik Procedure

 This is the pioneer among femtolaser technologies used for patients choosing a bladeless Lasik introduced in 2001.
 It is recognized to be a safe eye surgery procedure from the FDA that uses an excimer laser.

 This is another option of bladeless laser technology that uses a femtosecond laser.
-This procedure gained FDA approval in the year 2004 and like the other laser technologies, this bladeless procedure can be combined with other excimer laser approved for a bladeless Lasik.
+This procedure gained FDA approval in the year 2004 and like the other laser technologies, this bladeless procedure can be combined with other excimer laser approved for Lasik.